-Programs identified as having Industry or National Standards corresponding to the standards and/or benchmarks.
+Programs identified as having Industry or National Standards corresponding to the standards and/or benchmarks for the Avionics Systems program can be found using the following links:

 Career Ready Practices describe the career-ready skills that educators should seek to develop in their students.
 These practices are not exclusive to a Career Pathway, program of study, discipline or level of education.
 Career Ready Practices should be taught and reinforced in all career exploration and preparation programs with increasingly higher levels of complexity and expectation as a student advances through a program of study.